NiccoloSalvini/thesis/docs/07-model_fitting.md

 <!-- a further trial  --> <!-- a further trial  --><!-- a further trial  --><!-- a further trial  --><!-- a further trial  --><!-- a further trial  --><!-- a further trial  --><!-- a further trial  --><!-- a further trial  --><!-- a further trial  --><!-- a further trial  --><!-- a further trial  --><!-- a further trial  --><!-- a further trial  --><!-- a further trial  --><!-- a further trial  --><!-- a further trial  --><!-- a further trial  --><!-- a further trial  --><!-- a further trial  --><!-- a further trial  -->

-## Model selection

-Since covariates are many there also many possible combinations of predictors that may better express the response.
-However, there is the possibility to take advantage of several natively implemented ways to use built-in features.
-As a matter of fact in section \@ref(devbased) are presented a set of tools to compare models based on deviance criteria.
-One of them is DIC which actually balances the number of features applying a penalty when the number of features introduced increases eq. \@ref(eq:dic).
-As a result a Forward Selection [@guyon2003introduction] algorithm is chosen.
-One at a time predictors are introduced into the model then results are stored into a dataframe.
-In the end the most satisfying combination based on DIC is sorted out.